 No. 4.
-Both sides of Ninety-second street and south side of Ninety-third street, from Ninth to Tenth avenue; both sides of Tenth avenue, from Ninety-second to Ninety-third street, and both sides of Ninety-second street, from Tenth avenue to the Boulevard.

-All persons whose interests are affected by the abovenamed assessments, and who are opposed to the same, or either of them, are requested to present their objections in writing to the Chairman of the Board of Assessors, at their office, No. 111⁄2 City Hall, within thirty days from the date of this notice.
+Both sides of Ninety-second street and south side of Ninety-third street, from Ninth to Tenth avenue; both sides of Tenth avenue, from Ninth street, are the street, from Tenth avenue to the Boulevard All persons whose interests are affected by the abovenamed assessments, and who are opposed to the same, or either of them, are requested to present their objections in writing to the Chairman of the Board of Assessors, at their office, No. 115 (City Hall, within thirty days from the date of this notice.